 Summer Bridge Program

-Albion College is offering a unique four-week Summer Bridge experience for first-year students from July 21-August 19.
+Albion College is offering a unique four-week Summer Bridge experience for first-year students from July 20-August 17.

-Participants who enroll and complete the Summer Bridge earn one free Albion College unit and free textbooks for their first year!
+Participants who enroll and complete the Summer Bridge earn one free Albion College unit and free textbooks for their first semester!

 Here are just some of the highlights:

-- Choose from one of four innovative courses in anthropology, food and the environment, arts integrated learning, history of cultural conflict, or take the TRIO track, which includes a series of courses on writing, wellness, finances, and more to prepare you for success in college.
-Each course will introduce you to contemporary topics in the specific field and take you beyond the classroom to explore museum exhibits, engage in service projects in the community, collect and present data, and so much more!
+• Choose from one of five innovative courses; each course will introduce you to contemporary topics in the specific field and take you beyond the classroom to explore museum exhibits, engage in service projects in the community, collect and present data, and so much more!

-- Upon successful completion of the Summer Bridge, you will earn one unit towards graduation and free Brit Books (Albion’s textbook rental program) for your first year at Albion College for a total savings of over $600!
+• Upon successful completion of the Summer Bridge, you will earn one unit towards graduation and free Brit Books (Albion’s textbook rental program) for your first semester at Albion College!

 What’s more?
 Participants will gain early access to campus resources and programs, building connections with faculty and staff and your Bridge cohort, and begin to map out a plan to meet your academic and career goals.